chargeprice/chargeprice-api-docs/api/v1/partner_feedback/create.md

 ### Attributes per type

-All of them are of type `string` and are mandatory (but can have an empty value).
+All of them are of type `string` and are required (but can have an empty value).

 * `tariff_update`: